 - The port at which the broker listens for messages.
 The default is

 - The RabbitMQ virtual host.
 The default is "

 What to do next

 By default, the vCloud Director AMQP service sends unencrypted messages.
-You can configure the AMQP service to encrypt these messages by using SSL.
-You can also configure the service to verify the broker certificate by using the default JCEKS trust store of the Java runtime environment on the vCloud Director cell, typically at $VCLOUD_HOME/jre/lib/security/cacerts.
+If you configure it to encrypt these messages using SSL, it verifies the broker's certificate by using the default JCEKS trust store of the Java runtime environment on the vCloud Director cell, typically located in the cell's $VCLOUD_HOME/jre/lib/security/cacerts directory.